 - (1) Represents the fair market value of shares that were unvested as of March 31, 2019.
-The fair market value assumes an initial public offering price of \$14.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus. - (2) These shares vest over four years, with 25% vesting on the first anniversary of the vesting start date and the remainder vesting in 36 equal monthly installments thereafter.
+The fair market value based on the initial public offering price of \$16.00 per share. - (2) These shares vest over four years, with 25% vesting on the first anniversary of the vesting start date and the remainder vesting in 36 equal monthly installments thereafter.
 150,000 shares were transferred to the Kevin C. Burns Irrevocable Non-Grantor Trust of 2018 dated December 17, 2018 on December 17, 2018.
 Subject to Mr. Burns' continuous service to us through a change in control (as defined in the 2019 Plan), 100% of the shares shall vest immediately prior to such change in control. - (3) These shares shall vest on March 31, 2020 subject to the achievement of certain company performance metrics related to an adjusted EBITDA metric determined by our board of directors.
 Subject to Mr. Burns' continuous service to us through a change in control, 100% of the shares shall vest immediately prior to such change in control. - (4) These shares vest over four years, with 25% vesting on the first anniversary of the vesting start date and the remainder vesting in 36 equal monthly installments thereafter.
 43,750 shares were transferred to the Kevin C. Burns Irrevocable Non-Grantor Trust of 2018 dated December 17, 2018 on December 17, 2018.
 Subject to Mr. Burns' continuous service to us through a change in control, 100% of the shares shall vest immediately prior to such change in control. - (5) These shares vest over four years, with 25% vesting on the first anniversary of the vesting start date and the remainder vesting in 36 equal monthly installments thereafter.
 Subject to Mr. Pace's continuous service to us through a change in control, 50% of the shares shall vest immediately prior to such change in control. - (6) These shares shall vest on March 31, 2020 subject to the achievement of certain company performance metrics related to an adjusted EBITDA metric determined by our board of directors.
 Subject to Mr. Pace's continuous service to us through a change in control, 50% of the shares shall vest immediately prior to such change in control.